mrhaav/openwrt-packages/README.md

 - qmi.sh: Support for dual-stack.
 PDP Type = IPv4v6 will use IPv4 for default connection and IPv6 for secondary connection.
 PLMN configuration not supported.

 - nas: Added support for three digit MNC even if the value is less then 100.
 MNC = 008 will be a three-digit and 08 will be a two-digit MNC.
-- wds: Added command: --create-profile
+- wds: Added command: --create-profile *Included in uqmi.git 2023-10-18*
 - nas: Added decoding of lte_system_info_v2.cid and intrafrequency_lte_info_v2.global_cell_id to enodeb_id and cell_id and decoding of wcdma_system_info_v2.cid to rnc_id and cell_id.
 Change order to mcc-mnc-tac/lac-enodeb_id/rnc_id-cell_id. *Included in uqmi.git 2022-05-04*
-- wds: Added command: --get-default-profile-number, --get-profile-settings, --modify-profile
+- wds: Added command: --get-default-profile-number, --get-profile-settings, --modify-profile  *Included in uqmi.git 2023-10-18*
 - dms: Added command: --get-device-operating-mode *Included in uqmi.git 2022-02-22*